Shantanu Maheshwari: Career

 Along with his crew, Desi Hoppers, Maheshwari gave special performances at the University of Oxford, UK, as part of a social entrepreneur summit with the likes of Academy Award winner Chiwetel Ejiofor, Grammy award winner Sarah McLachlan and chief international anchor for CNN, Christiane Amanpour present.
 Maheshwari has also given numerous stage performances on Indian Television Academy Awards, Radio Mirchi Top 20 & Golden Petal Awards on Colors TV,&TV It's Diwali, Nickelodeon Kids' Choice Awards India, DID Li'l Masters (Season 4 Finale) & Gold Awards on Zee TV, Adbhut Ganesh Utsav and Dandiya Nights over the years.

-Owing to his influence on aspiring youth, IIMUN invited Shantanu to be one of the motivational speakers of IIMUN championship conference MUNCLAVE 2019.
+Owing to his influence on aspiring youth, IIMUN invited Shantanu to be one of the motivational speakers of IIMUN championship conference MUNCLAVE 2019/20.
 Shantanu along with Desi Hoppers has choreographed and directed dance performances for the Zee TV show Yeh Teri Galiyan.
 Shantanu also appeared in a promotional video by Netflix for The Umbrella Academy (TV series) with Tiku Talsania, Supriya Pilgaonkar and Kubbra Sait.
 His third music video composed by Qaran and sung by Ash King on Sony Music India named "Haaye Oye" featuring Elli Avram opposite him, crossed 45 million views on YouTube within two weeks and trended on various music platforms.
 He has performed the character of Abir Basu in Ekta Kapoor's web series Medically Yours.
-The web series fetched a 8.8 IMDb rating and Shantanu's performance was much appreciated.
 He received Likee's Digital Influencer award as the Youth Icon of the year for the same.
 He along with his partner became the finalist of Nach Baliye season-9.

 Maheshwari starred opposite Alia Bhatt in Sanjay Leela Bhansali's Gangubai Kathiawadi in 2022.
 The film marks his debut in Bollywood.

+Shantanu's next film, Love in Vietnam, was announced at the 2024 Cannes Film Festival, and released in September 2025.
+Directed by Rahhat Shah Kazmi and produced by Omung Kumar, it co-stars Avneet Kaur and Vietnamese actress Kha Ngan.
+The film marks the first India-Vietnam collaboration and is based on the bestselling novel Madonna in a Fur Coat.